-The following tables list contaminants which were detected in your water and that have either a Health Advisory level (HAL) or a Secondary Maximum Contaminant Level (SMCL), or both.
-There are no violations for detections of contaminants that exceed Health Advisory Levels, Groundwater Standards or Secondary maximum Contaminant Levels.
+The following table lists contaminants which were detected in your water and that have either a Public Health Groundwater Standard (PHGS), Health Advisory Level (HAL), or a Secondary Maximum Contaminant Level (SMCL), or both.
+There are no violations for detections of contaminants that exceed Health Advisory Levels, Public Health Groundwater Standards or Secondary Maximum Contaminant Levels.
 Secondary Maximum Contaminant Levels are levels that do not present health concerns but may pose aesthetic problems such as objectionable taste, odor, or color.
-Health Advisory Levels are levels at which concentrations of the contaminant present a health risk.
+Public Health Groundwater Standards and Health Advisory Levels are levels at which concentrations of the contaminant present a health risk.

-Contaminant (units) Site SMCL (ppm) HAL (ppm) Level Found Range Sample Date (if prior to 2021) Typical Source of Contaminant CHLORIDE (ppm) 250 22.00 18.00- 22.00 8/14/2017 Runoff/leaching from natural deposits, road salt, water softeners IRON (ppm) 0.3 0.68 0.64- 0.75 Runoff/leaching from natural deposits, industrial wastes MANGANESE (ppm) 0.05 0.3 0.24 0.24- 0.25 Leaching from natural deposits ZINC (ppm) 5 0.01 0.01- 0.01 8/14/2017 Runoff/leaching from natural deposits, industrial wastes
+Contaminant (units) Site нлі Level Found Range Typical Source of Contaminant IRON (ppm) 0.3 $n \gamma n$ 0.68 - 0.72 Runoff/leaching from natural deposits, indus- MANGANESE (ppm) 0.05 0.3 0.26 0.25 - 0.28 Leaching from natural deposits